Hashfyre/sample-go-app/README.md

 # sample-go-app
 Sample go app made with gin, gorm, postgres.
-With structured logging, error-handling, metrics and instrumentation.
+With structured logging, error-handling, metrics and instrumentation with jaeger.